Exifers/unity-friends/README.md

 - Hold down Alt while tweaking a value to fine tune
 - Mathf.Clamp for clamping values
 - Add multiple elements to an array with inspector locking and multi-drag
+- Align with view : Select the camera and hit Ctrl + Shift + F